Overview of gun laws by nation: United States

 In the United States, firearms are regulated by both federal and individual state statutes.
 Federal firearms laws are enforced by the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
 State and local firearms laws, which vary greatly, are enforced by state and local authorities.
-The right to keep and bear arms is protected by the Second Amendment to the Constitution since 1791, although there was a lack of clear federal court rulings defining the right in relation to militia service until the U.S. Supreme Court ruled that it protects any individual's right to keep and bear arms unconnected with service in a militia for traditionally lawful purposes, such as self-defense within the home and in public, in District of Columbia v.
+The right to keep and bear arms has been protected by the Second Amendment to the Constitution since 1791, and the U.S. Supreme Court ruled that it protects any individual's right to keep and bear arms unconnected with service in a militia for traditionally lawful purposes, such as self-defense within the home and in public, in District of Columbia v.
 Heller (2008) and New York State Rifle & Pistol Association, Inc. v.
 Bruen (2022).
 The Supreme Court affirmed in McDonald v.
 City of Chicago (2010) that the Second Amendment is incorporated by the Due Process Clause of the Fourteenth Amendment and thereby applies to state and local laws as well as federal laws.
 Most state constitutions also guarantee this right, although there is some variance across the country as both federal and state laws apply to firearm possession and ownership.

 Firearm ownership in the United States is by right and does not require licensure or proof of need.
-Federally, there is no minimum age to possess long guns, 18 is the minimum age to possess handguns.
+Federally, there is a minimum age of 18 to possess a handgun, with no minimum age for long guns.
 To purchase from a licensed dealer, one must be 18 for long guns and 21 for handguns.
 The respective age requirements apply to purchasing ammunition from a dealer, retail store or online.

 Federally, new firearms must be transferred by a federally licensed dealer (FFL) with form 4473 and background check.
 Used firearms transferred interstate must also go through an FFL.
 Intrastate private party sales are not required to use an FFL under federal law, but many states require FFLs to conduct private party transfers.

 Federal law does not limit the number of firearms or quantity of ammunition and reloading supplies a private citizen may keep.

 Air guns, antique ignition (muzzle loading) guns and guns made prior to 1899 are not firearms under U.S. law, although they are still considered deadly weapons.

-There are two classes of firearms in the United States:
+Federal law designates two classes of firearms in the United States:

 Title I, GCA firearms: This includes all handguns, rifles with at least 16" barrel and 26" overall length, Shotguns with at least 18" barrel and 26" overall length, other firearms with an overall length of 26" or more which are neither handgun nor long gun.
 Sporting arms over .50 caliber are title I; non-sporting arms over .50 caliber fall into the Title II category below.

 Title II, NFA Firearms.
 NFA firearms include: